pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---

 **Slide 5: Research Foundation**
-The background research was anchored in the RustViz project and Rust's official documentation, setting a solid foundation for understanding Rust's advanced memory management features.
+The background research was anchored in the RustViz project and Rust's official documentation, giving myself a solid foundation for understanding Rust's advanced memory management features.
 However, unlike RustViz, I am aiming for dynamic analysis and not static.
 Here you can see what RustViz looks like.

 ---